 You may also want to look at

 It is easy to combine Botswana and Victoria Falls.
 This trip idea combines four of Botswana's top safari destinations with two nights at Victoria Falls.
-The duration is flexible and you can spend an extra night at any of the destinations on this trip.
-Botswana has many excellent lodges, but we always recommend using lodges in the same group or family so you can benefit from long-stay specials.
+The duration is flexible, and you can spend an extra night at any destination on this trip.
+Botswana has many excellent safari lodges, but we always recommend using ones in the same group or family so you can benefit from long-stay specials.
 This trip idea is based on Desert & Delta Lodges, which are reasonably priced and lie mainly in the national parks.

 Leroo La Tau is a luxury safari lodge set on a clifftop, overlooking the Boteti River and the sweeping grasslands of Botswana's Makgadikgadi Pans National Park.
 The lodge offers spectacular game viewing over the plains and dry river bed, especially during the migration season.
 A path leads down to a game-viewing hide, where you can watch hundreds of zebra and other animals coming to drink at the waterhole during the dry season.